luuptek/luuptek-starter-plugins/readme.md

 `luuptek_disable_quide_feed`
 - Luuptek guide feed is provided by default
 - disable it by setting filter value to true

+`disable_luuptek_starter_email_from`
+- Return true/false
+- Used by default  to prevent emails from sender name "WordPress"

 # Gutenberg related filters